minhhoit/yacms/docs/model-customization.rst

 instance.

-For example suppose you want to inject a custom ``ImageField`` from a third party library into Mezzanine's :class:`.BlogPost` model, you would define the following in your project’s settings module::
+For example suppose you want to inject a custom ``ImageField`` from a third party library into Yacms's :class:`.BlogPost` model, you would define the following in your project’s settings module::

     EXTRA_MODEL_FIELDS = (
         # Four-item sequence for one field injected.
         (
             # Dotted path to field.
-            "mezzanine.blog.models.BlogPost.image",
+            "Yacms.blog.models.BlogPost.image",
             # Dotted path to field class.
             "somelib.fields.ImageField",
             # Positional args for field class.